wso2-attic/ballerina-integrator/README.md

 [![Build Status](https://travis-ci.org/ballerina-guides/pass-through-messaging.svg?branch=master)](https://travis-ci.org/ballerina-guides/pass-through-messaging)

 # Pass-through messaging
-There are different ways of messaging methods in SOA(Service Oriented Architecture).
-In this guide, we are focusing on pass-through Messaging between services using an example scenario
+There are different ways of messaging methods in SOA (Service Oriented Architecture).
+In this guide, we are focusing on pass-through Messaging between services using an example scenario.

-> This guide describes implementing pass-through messaging using Ballerina programming language as simple steps
+> This guide describes implementing pass-through messaging using Ballerina programming language as simple steps.

 The following are the sections available in this guide.